Gayatrimurali/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

 ## Overview

-In this unit, you will explore live application metrics and query logs to know the health of your applications.
+In this lab, you will explore live application metrics and query logs to know the health of your applications.

 ## Lab Objectives